Organisational Dialogue and Relational Leadership

 I am particularly interested therefore in Mindful Leadership and developing an individual’s, a team’s or an organisation’s ability to be aware and choiceful through the moment by moment ways in which they demonstrate leadership.

-I am also interested in the way power infuses leadership and the implications of perceived power differences on our capacity to develop dialogue.
+I am also interested in the way power infuses leadership and the implications of perceived power differences on our capacity to develop dialogue as discussed in my latest book Speak Up.

 If you are interested in discussing these ideas more and to find out more about how I work with leadership teams to develop conversational habits, which enable dialogue, please contact me here and see my publications listed in the media tab.